 Issues are logged when risks manifest or when unexpected problems arise during the project.
 Each issue is assigned to a team member for resolution and tracked until resolved.
 The issue log is also reviewed during weekly meetings, and priority is escalated where needed to prevent impact on project delivery.
 Refer to Appendix L For the complete Issue Log.

+Quality Assurance Plan

+Quality will be managed through a structured Quality Assurance (QA) Plan which outlines the procedures, metrics, and checklists used to ensure evaluation accuracy, consistency, and compliance with project requirements.
+Please refer to Appendix R for the full QA Plan.

 Project Plan

 Milestones